codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

 ## Application: General configuration settings

-General configuration settings define the source, destination, and sync policies for the application.
+General configuration settings define the group to which the application belongs, source, destination, and sync policies for the application.

 {% include
    image.html